Dr Sharif Mowlabocus

 |download vCarddownload vCard to your mobile|

-I taught at Zhongshan university (Guangzhou, China) in the summers of 2012 and 2013 and undertook a visiting Fellowship at Microsoft Research (Boston, USA) in 2010.
-In addition I regularly give lectures and presentations at universities in Europe, Australia and the USA.
+I taught at Zhongshan university (Guangzhou, China) in the summer of 2012 and 2013 and undertook a visiting Fellowship at Microsoft Research (Boston, USA) in 2010.
+I will be undertaking a longer Fellowship with MSRNE in 2017.

 Senior Lecturer in Media and Digital Media